morgansobol/MicrobialGenomics-TXST-2025/exercises/03_amplicon_analysis.md

 >[!TIP]
 > Zymo developed a tool called Figaro (I have not used it myself yet) that can help you choose DADA2 trimming parameters: https://github.com/Zymo-Research/figaro#figaro
-> If time permits, perhaps we can try later, but for now we will continue with trimming.
+> We won't use it here, but just wanted to point it out to test using during your projects if you are uncertain what trimming settings you need.

-In DADA2, this quality-filtering step is done with the `filterAndTrim()` function:
+In DADA2, the quality-filtering step is done with the `filterAndTrim()` function:
 ```R
 filtered_out <- filterAndTrim(forward_reads, filtered_forward_reads,
                 reverse_reads, filtered_reverse_reads, maxEE=c(2,2),